software-mansion/live-debugger/CONTRIBUTING.md

 If you are interested in contributing to LiveDebugger, please read this document.
 We are happy to receive any feedback and contributions!

-**NOTE:** LiveDebugger is no longer under active developed, so we welcome any help.
+**NOTE:** LiveDebugger is no longer under active development, so we welcome any help.

 ## 1. Bugs